 Breast augmentation is usually performed on an outpatient basis.
 Be sure to arrange for someone to drive you home after surgery and to stay with you at least the first night following surgery.

-What will the day of breast implant surgery be like?
+What will the day be like?

 Your breast augmentation surgery will be performed at Seven Oaks Surgery Center.
 It is a free standing surgery center next to Dr. Rottler’s office.
 Medications are administered for your comfort during the surgical procedure.
 Occasionally, local anesthesia or intravenous sedation are used for patients undergoing breast augmentation, although general anesthesia is used in most instances.